-Figure 3: Summary statistics for TEP hourly load (MWh), May 2011 - Apr.
-2012 of Arizona Photovoltaics Research Lab.
+We use solar generation data from 58 geographically dispersed installations located within 40 kilometers of the center of Tucson, Arizona.
+The data were collected by the University of Arizona Photovoltaics Research Lab.
 They record the power generated (in kilowatts of alternating current) by each site at 15-minute intervals from May 1, 2011 to April 30, 2012.
 All installations have fixed tilt PV panels, mainly south-facing.
 The average system size in the sample is 9.0 (all sizes are in kW of rated DC power), minimum size is 2.3, and maximum size is 84.2.
 Total capacity for the 58 sites is 517 kW.
-The age of installations (as of start of data collection period) ranges from one month to 3.5 years, with a mean of 9.5 months.
-See Figure 4 for a map of the installations.
+The age of installations (as of the start of data collection period) ranges from one month to 3.5 years, with a mean of 9.5 months.
+See Figure 3 for a map of the installations.
 The circles represent distances of 10, 20, 30, and 40 kilometers from the center of Tucson.
-Figure 5 shows the mean and standard deviation of solar output by each 15-minute interval.
+Figure C.2 shows the mean and standard deviation each with multiple generators.
+For these plants, we assume that TEP owns one generator each with capacity equal to total plant capacity times TEP's ownership share.